Plain English

 S-3 filing (shelf registration)

-An S-3 filing is a streamlined way for companies to register securities (stocks or bonds) with the SEC that they can sel…
+An S-3 filing is a streamlined way for established companies to register securities (stocks or bonds) with the SEC that …

 SEC EDGAR

-SEC EDGAR is the free, public database where publicly traded companies file their official financial documents with the …
+SEC EDGAR is the free online database where publicly traded companies file their official financial documents with the U…

 SEC investigation

-An SEC investigation is when the Securities and Exchange Commission (the government agency that oversees stock markets) …
+An SEC investigation is a formal inquiry by the Securities and Exchange Commission (the government agency that oversees …

 Shelf registration